Beokro/r1010/README.md

 ## caseB: Client and Server has different problem size
 * Server -> ProblemSize changed message + new problem size +
             clique size + current graph + tranmission complete message

+# Server to Server

+* The  main server  is the server that started first.
+In order to handle the case that main server died, there will be backup servers too.
+Backup server connect to main server to share its ip address and port.
+* Main server will send the backup server's addresses and ports to all of its client.
+* If main server go down, client will try to connect to first candidate backup server instead.
+* Backup server will sync with main server every 2 minutes.
+* Main server will also send backup servers the ip address and ports of other backup servers.
+* When backup server connect to main server, it will know if it is the first candidate backup server.
+If it is not the first candidate, it will connect to first candidate server and treat that as main server